mila-iqia/ResearchTemplate/README.md

 See [this introduction to the project](https://mila-iqia.github.io/ResearchTemplate/intro) for a detailed description of the context and motivations behind this project.

-🚧 Please note: This is a work-in-progress and will only get better over time!
+🚧 Please note: This is a work-in-progress and will get better over time!
 We want your feedback!🙏

 ## Installation